-The purpose of these agreements is to create a direct link between the employee and the Company's performance, while strengthening its belief in promoting common interests.
+The purpose of these agreements is to create a direct link between the employee and the Group's performance, while strengthening its belief in promoting common interests.

-The agreements in force in the 2013 fiscal year were based on reaching a target operating margin in the second half-year of the 2013 fiscal year and on reaching certain milestones in the development process of new critical products for the Company.
-Incentive-based compensation was paid to employees of the Group's French companies in 2013.
+The agreements in force in the 2014 fiscal year were based on reaching a target operating margin in the 2014 fiscal year and on reaching set targets for Company penetration in new markets and for client satisfaction.
+Incentive-based compensation was paid to employees of the Group's French companies in 2014.